Siri Neal

-Siri Willow Ceridwen Neal (born 14 August 1972, sometimes credited as Siri O'Neal) is a film and television actress.
+Siri Willow Ceridwen Neal, sometimes credited as Siri O'Neal, is a film and television actress.
+She is best known for appearing as Minty, the lead role in Moondial (1988).

 Career

-Neal's grandmother's surname was O'Neal; although her mother altered it to "Neal", from 1996 Neal has also used "O'Neal".
+Born Siri Willow Ceridwen Neal, Neal's grandmother's surname was O'Neal.
+Her mother altered it to "Neal".
+Since 1996 Neal has also used "O'Neal".

-She is best known for appearing as Minty, the lead role in Moondial (1988), dramatic children's television series originally aired on the BBC.
+She is best known for appearing as Minty, the lead role in Moondial (1988), a children's television series originally aired on the BBC.

 Neal also appeared as Juanita, a guerilla leader/French double agent, in the television film Sharpe's Battle (1995), a part of the multi-part drama series Sharpe.
 She also guest starred in two episodes of the TV drama Lovejoy: "Highland Fling Part 1" and "Highland Fling Part 2".

 Her last credited role was as a social worker in the film Urban Ghost Story (1998).

-Since then, Neal has worked on various audiobooks including the Doctor Who spin off UNIT (2004) alongside David Tennant.
+Since then, Neal has worked on various audiobooks, including the Doctor Who spin off UNIT (2004) alongside David Tennant.

 Neal has also provided TV/radio voiceovers for Argos, Clover, Nescafe, Powergen, Sainsburys, Channel 4, Jazz FM & Homelessness.